No items found.

 The dramatic effects of dramatic irony in literature

 As we’ve seen from the examples above, dramatic irony can have a wide range of effects.
-If the reader has information the characters don’t, this can create comedy or tragedy, tension or release.

-If the reader has information the characters don’t, this can create comedy or tragedy, tension or release.
+If the reader has information the characters don’t, this can create comedy, or tragedy, tension or release.

 There’s a great deal of subtlety and range in why these effects can emerge from dramatic irony.

-Examples of dramatic irony in different genres
+Dramatic irony in different genres of fiction

-The way that you might want to use dramatic irony will differ between genres
+The way that you might want to use dramatic irony will differ between genres.

 Always consider your intentions, and what you want your reader to experience.

-Dramatic irony in UpLit and Romance
+Dramatic irony in Up Lit and romance

 If you’re writing an uplifting romance or love arc within your novel, dramatic irony might be a way to increase romantic tension.
 For example, you could show a character who is about to be caught kissing someone they aren’t meant to.

-Dramatic irony in Children’s Literature
+Dramatic irony in children’s literature

 Readers of Philip Pullman’s Northern Lights trilogy, for example, experience dramatic irony when the characters talk of parallel worlds similar to theirs, because we are reading in one of those very worlds (another example here is that readers may also experience layers of meaning from knowledge of our world’s Christianity, which the characters in his alternate world don’t have).

-Dramatic irony in Historical Fiction
+Dramatic irony in historical fiction

 If you’re writing historical fiction, or a novel set in a particular time period, you can also have an interesting form of historical irony from the reader having an awareness of what will happen to the world in the future.